onedata/onedata-documentation/README.md

 These scripts are suitable for most developers and documentation users.

 * `make build` builds the documentation, producing an artifact.
-* `make dev` prepares a local preview with livereload, allowing convenient development.
-The livereload might not cope with some structural changes, in such case the command must be re-run. `Ctrl-C` interrupts the preview.
+* `make dev` prepares a local preview with `livereload`, allowing convenient development.
+The `livereload` might not cope with some structural changes, in such case the command must be re-run. `Ctrl-C` interrupts the preview.
   Note that in this mode, the `RELEASE` version is not injected, only the placeholders are visible, as opposed to the `make preview` target.